NSW Southern Highlands – a Beginner’s Guide

 This pretty Georgian Village is jam-packed with historic buildings that have barely changed since the railway bypassed the town in the 1860s.

 The town is full of historical significance, including the oldest continuously licensed inn in Australia.
-Convict labour was employed to build the Surveyor General Inn (1834) was built with convict labour.
+The Surveyor General Inn (1834) was built with convict labour.

 Visit in spring and you can see Canola fields along the way into town.